 Blogging has its roots in the late 90s, however it was was not until the mid 2000s that we started to see commercial websites using blogging platforms to publish content.
 I kind of fell into blogging by accident.
 When I first went backpacking to Asia and Australia in 2003, I created a gallery website for my friends and families.
 I used the website to upload pictures of our travels.

-I travelled in 2004 and a little in 2005 too, however it was not until 2006 that I went on a long journey again.
+I traveled in 2004 and a little in 2005 too, however it was not until 2006 that I went on a long journey again.
 This 9 month trip took in Asia again, before going back to Australia for a month, and then onto New Zealand for 6 months (heading back to the UK via Japan and Germany).

 I had noticed years before that I was saying the same thing over and over to friends and family in emails.
 When you are travelling, you do not have a lot of time to sit in internet cafes all day writing emails.
 So I moved the gallery to a sub folder and then uploaded a blogging script to the root of the domain.
 This allowed me to post updates to everyone.
 It saved me a huge amount of time.